 Welcome back to a brand new academic year.
 Please check out the class newsletter below which hopefully will answer many of your questions.

 How can you help??

 Reading - Many of the children are close to or are already FREE READERS.
 Those that are have a Green Book Review booklet which they need to complete after each book they read.
 The idea is that they read longer, thicker books that are read over a period of time rather than the shorter banded books.
 There is a sheet stuck inside to help us monitor children are also reading a selection of Fiction, Non Fiction and Poetry books.
 Children need to tick the genre off as they complete a book.
 Children who are free readers will be listened to read through our guided reading sessions as they are now concentrating on the reading comprehension skills as they have all the skills needed to read aloud.
 We will still continue to develop expression and fluency within reading in these sessions.
 Please continue to listen to your child at home and date and sign the yellow reading record.
-During guided reading I will stamp these books weekly so that I can see this and check for any message you may have written.

-For those children still within the coloured book bands Miss Rowland or myself will try to hear your child each week on a 1:1 basis as well as also taking part in guided reading sessions.
+For those children still within the coloured book bands Mrs Osborne or myself will try to hear your child each week on a 1:1 basis as well as also taking part in guided reading sessions.
 The final levels are White and Lime band.
 Children need to be able to read these books with some level of fluency and expression and decode at least 90% of words.
 It is not as simple as just reading all the books on that level in school and children will pass through these bands at differing speeds.
 It is important to listen to your child a few times a week as all children should be a free reader by the end of Year 3 and the little and often approach will help this the most.
 Please sign and date the yellow reading record each time you hear your child.